 Although the Task Force met for several months to discuss and produce the items presented in this Report, the work does not, by any means, end here.
 In fact, the production of this Report is the beginning of a long-term City vision in connecting local institutions to promote and produce long-term affordable housing.
-As part of its efforts, the City could consider authorizing the Task Force as a long-term entity to continually monitor and drive progress of the City's goals.
-Alternatively, the City could merge the Task Force with the City & County Joint Affordable Housing Advisory Committee (AHAC).
-Using the strategies contained in this report as a foundation, a long-term entity could measure results and help keep the City on track to meet its goals.
+As part of its efforts, the City should establish periodic reporting requirements to continually monitor and drive progress of the City's goals.
+Alternatively, the City could merge the Task Force's goals with the City & County Joint Affordable Housing Advisory Committee (AHAC).
+Using the strategies contained in this report as a foundation, a long-term entity or other oversight system could measure results and help keep the City on track to meet its goals.